Shicheng-Liu/ardrone_PSU/src/README.md

 This readme will only show brief things.
 For futher info, go to the page above.

+## Side Notes
+__NOTE:__ I couldn't see any actual results (for example2) because there were so many log outputs.
+Trying to figure out how I could disable them.
+I did see the `print` line so the program did succesfully catch the state.
+2019/06/20

+__NOTE:__ If you have problems such as, executing the script but not initially working and then it works the second time, or the program isn't waiting for the drone to be in a certain state, restart your computer.
+It might be the solution.
+2019/07/01

 # Example 1 - Initial take off
 ## Write a Python script
 We will create a simple python script (Just like a "Hello, World" program).